Man-made metal things

 Humans have been making and losing metal things for thousands of year

-Except for the alleged pallasite, all of the photos below were sent to me by people who thought the objects might be meteorites.
+Except for the alleged pallasite, all of the photos below were sent to me by people who thought the object might be a meteorite.
 I suspect that many of these things were found with metal detectors.
 In my opinion, all this stuff is man-made.

 If it is spherical or circular, then it is not a meteorite.
 The hex nut (both sides) was found with a metal detector at a fairgrounds.